Teaching accounting for the fourth industrial revolution: ICT integration in South African schools

 Abstract

-This study investigates the integration of Information and Communication Technology (ICT) in teaching accounting within South African secondary schools, with a specific focus on the ILembe District.
-In the context of the Fourth Industrial Revolution (4IR), ICT adoption in education is increasingly vital for equipping learners with digital competencies and enhancing pedagogical effectiveness.
-Using a qualitative research design, the study explores accounting teachers’ experiences, challenges, and strategies in adopting ICT tools for instructional delivery.
-Data were collected through semi-structured interviews with ten accounting teachers and analysed thematically.
-Findings reveal that while teachers acknowledge the transformative potential of ICT in improving learner engagement and performance, several barriers hinder effective integration.
-These include inadequate infrastructure, limited access to devices, insufficient professional development, and resistance to change.
-Conversely, enablers such as teacher motivation, departmental support, and learner interest contribute positively to ICT adoption.
-The study highlights the need for targeted professional development, equitable resource distribution, and policy alignment to bridge the digital divide between urban and rural schools.
-It proposes an ICT-Driven Teachers’ Professional Development Model (ICT-DTPM) to guide future interventions.
-The findings contribute to the discourse on ICT in education and offer practical insights for policymakers, educators, and stakeholders aiming to align accounting education with 4IR demands.
+This study examines the integration of Information and Communication Technology (ICT) in the teaching of accounting in South African secondary schools, focusing on the ILembe District.
+In the context of the Fourth Industrial Revolution, ICT use is increasingly essential for enhancing pedagogical practices and developing learners’ digital competence.
+Using a qualitative design, semi-structured interviews were conducted with ten accounting teachers, and the data were analysed thematically.
+The findings show that although teachers recognise ICT’s value for improving learner engagement and understanding, its effective use is constrained by inadequate infrastructure, limited access to devices, insufficient professional development, and resistance to technological change.
+Teacher motivation, departmental support, and learner interest were identified as key enablers.
+To address the uneven integration of ICT across schools, the study recommends targeted and sustained professional development as a central intervention.
+In response to the identified needs, the study proposes an ICT-Driven Teachers’ Professional Development Model (ICT DTPM) to guide future capacity-building efforts.
+The findings contribute to ongoing discussions on ICT in education and offer practical insights for strengthening accounting education in line with the demands of the Fourth Industrial Revolution.

 References